 4. Buy a Gift for Yourself

-Time is our most precious resource and I have one tip for being happy while living abroad that surpasses all others in my opinion.
+Time is our most precious resource and my number one tip for being happy while living abroad that surpasses all others is to find a purpose.
 It especially applies at Christmas time.
+It could be volunteering at a homeless shelter to serve up a Christmas meal, or volunteering to walk dogs at an animal shelter.

 5. Do Something Fun